Myoclonus epilepsy with ragged-red fibers

 Hippocampal and parahippocampal seizures show unique characteristics.
 In comparison with some frontal lobe seizures that cause brief and clustered seizures with little or no postictal disturbances and nocturnal predilection, hippocampal and parahippocampal seizures are less-frequent events with profound postictal disturbances and have slower propagation.
 Hippocampal and parahippocampal seizures almost always require local spread for clinical manifestation, which typically occurs over many seconds and may involve the insula, amygdala, hypothalamus, and other limbic structures.
-Contralateral propagation is slower for hippocampal seizures versus than for neocortical seizures (324).
+Contralateral propagation is slower for hippocampal seizures when compared to neocortical seizures (328).

-Hippocampal and parahippocampal seizures as seen in association with mesial temporal lobe epilepsy typically are characterized by auras evolving into "complex partial seizures" with initial behavioral arrest (motionless stare), followed by oroalimentary and manual automatisms.
+Hippocampal and parahippocampal seizures as seen in association with mesial temporal lobe epilepsy typically are characterized by auras evolving into seizures with impaired awareness and initial behavioral arrest (motionless stare), followed by oroalimentary and manual automatisms with the occurrence of manual automatisms, suggesting an onset in the posterior hippocampus and includes the parahippocampal gyrus (363).
 Vegetative-autonomic signs and symptoms are prominent and may involve cardiovascular, pupillary, gastrointestinal, sudomotor, vasomotor, and thermo-regulatory functions.
 Auras occur frequently in isolation and typically consist of autonomic features.
 Epigastric auras are common and include abdominal discomfort, nausea, emptiness, tightness, churning, butterflies, malaise, pain, and hunger.
 Such sensations may rise to the chest or throat and may have high specificity.
-Henkel and colleagues found that all patients with temporal lobe epilepsy had at least one seizure with abdominal aura evolving into oral and manual automatism and the majority of these patients had mesial temporal lobe epilepsy (Henkel at el 2002).
+Henkel and colleagues found that all patients with temporal lobe epilepsy had at least one seizure with abdominal aura evolving into oral and manual automatism, and most of these patients had mesial temporal lobe epilepsy (125).

 The term dyscognitive describes events in which disturbance of cognition is the predominant or most apparent feature.
 Components of cognition are perception (symbolic conception of sensory information), attention (appropriate selection of a principal perception or task), emotion (appropriate affective significance of a perception), memory (ability to store and retrieve percepts or concepts), and executive function (anticipation, selection, monitoring of consequences, and initiation of motor activity including praxis, speech).

 Emotional experiences such as fear, dysmnesias (dreamy states, déjà-vu, déjà-vecu, déjà entendu, and other kinds of recollections), alterations of self-perception (in time and space), focal sensory phenomena with olfactory or gustatory symptoms, and vague bilateral sensory phenomena such as tingling are relatively common in hippocampal and parahippocampal seizures with ipsilateral spread to the amygdala and anterior neocortical temporal regions.
-Vignal and colleagues restudied dreamy states (314).
-They had observed a total of 15 sensations of déjà vecu, 35 visual hallucinations consisting of the image of a scene and 5 “feelings of strangeness.”
-These were recorded during 40 stimulations in 16 subjects and 15 spontaneous seizures in 5 subjects; 45% of dreamy states were evoked by stimulation of the amygdala, 37.5% by the hippocampus, and 17.5% by the parahippocampal gyrus.
-During both spontaneous and provoked dreamy states, the electrical discharge was localized within mesial temporal lobe structures, without involvement of the temporal neocortex.
+Affective components include fear, depression, joy, and (rarely) anger and suggest an onset in the anterior hippocampus and amygdala (363).
+Mnemonic components reflect ictal dysmnesia, such as false feelings of familiarity (déjà-vu) and unfamiliarity (jamais-vu).
+Vignal and colleagues restudied dreamy states (318).
+They had observed a total of 15 sensations of déjà vecu, 35 visual hallucinations consisting of the image of a scene and five “feelings of strangeness.”
+These were recorded during 40 stimulations in 16 subjects and 15 spontaneous seizures in five subjects; 45% of dreamy states were evoked by stimulation of the amygdala, 37.5% by the hippocampus, and 17.5% by the parahippocampal gyrus.
+During both spontaneous and provoked dreamy states, the electrical discharge was localized within mesial temporal lobe structures without involvement of the temporal neocortex.

-Automatisms consist of more or less coordinated, repetitive, motor activity usually occurring when cognition is impaired and for which the subject is usually amnesic afterward.
-Automatism without cognitive impairment is a relatively rare phenomenon and is observed predominantly in seizures arising from the nondominant temporal lobe (75).
-They often resemble a voluntary movement and may consist of an inappropriate continuation of ongoing preictal motor activity.
-Automatisms may be ictal or postictal, de-novo or reactive.
+Automatisms consist of apparently purposeless, coordinated, repetitive motor activity usually occurring when awareness and memory are impaired.
+Automatism without cognitive impairment is a relatively rare phenomenon observed predominantly in seizures arising from the nondominant temporal lobe (75).
+They often resemble a voluntary movement that is out of context or socially unexpected and may consist of an inappropriate continuation of ongoing preictal motor activity.
+Automatisms may be ictal or postictal, de-novo, or reactive.
 Ictal automatisms associated with temporal lobe seizures frequently consist of oroalimentary symptoms, such as lip-smacking, lip-pursing, chewing, licking, tooth-grinding, or repetitive swallowing.
 Manual automatisms are also frequently observed and are often unilateral, ie, fumbling, picking, or exploratory movements with the hand, directed toward self or the environment.
 They may resemble movements intended to lend further emotional tone to speech.
 Mimetic automatisms are facial expressions suggesting an emotional state, often fear.
 Ictal and postictal automatic movements have localizing value and are seen more commonly in mesial temporal seizures than in neocortical temporal seizures.
 Ictal unilateral motor automatism is predominantly ipsilateral to the epileptic focus in mesial temporal lobe seizures (often because of contralateral posturing) and contralateral nonautomatism motor abnormality in neocortical temporal seizures.
 Concomitant ipsilateral distal motor automatism and contralateral dystonic posturing (flexion of the wrist and elbow and extension of the fingers) is exclusively seen in mesial temporal lobe seizures (71).
-Unlike distal automatism, the proximal upper arm and shoulder automatic nonmanipulative stereotyped circular movements are related to the contralateral mesial temporal lobe seizures (155).
-Postictal facial- and nose-wiping is another reliable lateralizing sign with high predictive value for ipsilateral mesial temporal seizures (127).
+Unlike distal automatism, the proximal upper arm and shoulder automatic nonmanipulative stereotyped circular movements are related to the contralateral mesial temporal lobe seizures (157).
+Postictal facial- and nose-wiping is another reliable lateralizing sign with high predictive value for ipsilateral mesial temporal seizures (129).

 Clonic or tonic-clonic motor phenomena indicate supra-Sylvian seizure spread.
-An exception is dystonic posturing, which might indicate ictal involvement of the striopallidal system.
-Kotagal and colleagues have pointed out that posturing of one extremity is a valid lateralizing sign pointing to contralateral ictal onset (165).
-Secondary generalization can occur, particularly in children, but is relatively infrequent in adults receiving standard AEDs.
+An exception is dystonic posturing, which might indicate ictal involvement of the striatopallidal system.
+Kotagal and colleagues have pointed out that posturing of one extremity is a valid lateralizing sign pointing to contralateral ictal onset (167).
+Secondary generalization can occur, particularly in children, but is relatively infrequent in adults receiving standard antiseizure medications.

 The ictal semiology of seizures involving the limbic system is particularly rich and includes aspects of consciousness.
-When impairment of aspects of consciousness is used as a major criterion for classification, operationally it refers to the degree of awareness or responsiveness of the patient to externally applied stimuli.
-Awareness is typically gradually lost or at least impaired in hippocampal and parahippocampal seizures with spread to the opposite hemisphere.
-Animal studies suggest that impaired awareness in mesial temporal seizures could be related to the frontal and cingulated cortical deactivation, through the activation of the septal and mediodorsal thalamic connections (83).
+When impairment of aspects of consciousness is used as a major criterion for classification, operationally, it refers to the degree of awareness or responsiveness of the patient to externally applied stimuli.
+Typically, awareness is gradually lost or at least impaired in hippocampal and parahippocampal seizures with spread to the opposite hemisphere.
+Animal studies suggest that impaired awareness in mesial temporal seizures could be related to the frontal and cingulated cortical deactivation through the activation of the septal and mediodorsal thalamic connections (83).